rbowsley/lamplighthelp/source/13-4-0_Outcomes_Reports.markdown

 There are four options in this drop-down.
 Each one will give you a different {{report}}.

 -	‘Difference between earliest and latest scores’ enables you to report on your {{outcome}} measures, and how they have changed over time.
 Each {{person}} will need to have had a measure scored at least twice for it to be counted in this {{report}}, as it is showing difference.
+See [13.4.1 Data Produced When Looking at Change](/help/index/p/13.4.1).
 -	‘Count number of ‘yes’ responses’.
 If you have any {{outcome}} with a yes/no response, you can choose to view the number of ‘yes’ and ‘no’ responses recorded between the dates that you have specified.
-  - If a {{person}} has had more than one reponse recorded in this time, then both with be included in the results.
-  - The scores are treated as 'no' = 0 and 'yes' = 1.
+See [13.4.2 Data Produced When Looking at Count Yes Responses](/help/index/p/13.4.2).
 -	‘Snapshot, view actual scores not change’.
 This calculates the average score recorded for each measure in the timescale you have chosen, rather than showing the change in it over time.
-It also gives the maximum and minimum score, and the number of people whose scores are being reported on.
+See [13.4.3 Data Produced When Looking at a 'Snapshot'](/help/index/p/13.4.3).

 **Split Data**